-If you are flying return to Durban please remember that after scuba diving, current PADI Flying After Diving guidelines say that you should not go to altitude (fly) within 12 hours of completing a single dive or 18 hours when doing multiple dives (where possible wait 24 hours).
+If you are flying return to Durban please remember that after scuba diving, current Flying After Diving guidelines say that you should not go to altitude (fly) within 12 hours of completing a single dive or 18 hours when doing multiple dives (where possible wait 24 hours).
 Keep this in mind when planning your dive schedule.
 Your dive computer will keep track your No Fly period for you, so make sure you bring it with you.
 To adhere to this guideline we recommend no further diving after the dives conducted on the day before departure.

 Emergency Assistance Plan